-Mythology: Represents Harvest Goddess
+Represents: Harvest Goddess

 As the only female figure of the zodiac, Virgo is associated with many goddesses from the ancient world.
-In ancient Greece, for instnce, Virgo was Dike, the Greek goddess of justice, while another legend connects the constellations to Erigone, the virgin daughter of Icarius.
+In Greece, for instance, Virgo was Dike, the goddess of justice, while another legend connects the star constellation to Erigone, the virgin daughter of Icarius.
 Virgo is also linked with the tale of Persephone, daughter of Zeus and Demeter, the goddess of crops.
-When Persephone was abducted to the underworld by an amorous Hades, Demeter ruined the harvest in retaliation, until Zeus intervened so that Persephone could spend half the year with her mother and the other half in the underworld.
-Hence, the summer and winter season.
+When Persephone was abducted to the underworld by an amorous Hades, Demeter ruined the harvest in retaliation, until Zeus intervened so that Persephone could spend half the year with her mother on Earth, and the other half in the underworld.
+Hence, the summer and winter seasons.

 Shape: Depicts a Winged Maiden

-Virgo takes up an area of 1294 square degrees, and is pictured as a winged, angel-like being holding an ear of corn.
+Virgo takes up an area of 1294 square degrees and is pictured as a winged, angel-like being holding an ear of corn.
 The almost-human like figure is depicted lying on its back, with the brightest star in the constellation, Spica, forming the left “hand”, the star Porrima forming the “chest and shoulders”, and Vindemiatrix forming the right “hand.”
 Seen from the northern hemisphere, the “head” is to the right of the outstretched arms.

 Meteor Showers: Virginids, Mu Virginids

-Two meteor showers, the Virginids, and the Mu Virginids have their radiants in Virgo.
-The Virginids is only one of a complex of about 12 showers that emanate from the vicinity of Virgo, and persist from late in February to early in May.
+– The Virginids is only one of a complex of about 12 showers that emanate from the vicinity of Virgo, and persist from late February to early May.
 Overall activity from the complex of showers can sometimes exceed 10 meteors per hour, particularly during the first half of April.

 Planets: 29 Stars with 35 Planets

-Virgo has more stars with known planets than any other constellation, with a total of 35 planets orbitting 29 stars.
+Virgo has more stars with known planets than any other constellation, with a total of 35 planets orbiting 29 stars.
 The most notable of these stars is 61 Virginis, which is almost identical to the Sun in composition and has 3 planets orbiting it, one of which is a super-earth.
-Virgo also hold the record for the most planets ever discovered in a single year, namely nine in 2009.
+Virgo also holds the record for the most planets ever discovered in a single year, namely nine in 2009.

 Astrology: Aug 23 to Sept 22

-Although under the zodiacal calendar, the Sun passes through Virgo roughly between August 23rd and September 22nd, with precession over time the Sun currently passes in front of this constellation from around September 16th to October 30th.
+Although under the zodiacal calendar, the Sun passes through Virgo roughly between August 23rd and September 22nd, with precession over time the Sun currently passes in front of this zodiac constellation from around September 16th to October 30th.

-Date of Birth: Aug 23 to Sept 22
+- Date of Birth: Aug 23 to Sept 22

-Sign Ruler: Mercury
+- Sign Ruler: Mercury

-Birth Stone: Sapphire, amber
+- Birth Stone: Sapphire, amber

-Characteristics: Helpful, elegant, modest, practical, clear-headed
+- Characteristics: Helpful, elegant, modest, practical, clear-headed

-Compatibility: Sagittarius, Taurus, Gemini
+- Compatibility: Sagittarius, Taurus, Gemini